MustafaS1996/Java/README.md

 **Encapsulation with Design Patterns**  Assignment Instructions, JAVADOC & Test File score provided
   - Classes of objects using the MoveableShape interface with methods of move draw and getBounds
-    - BoundedShape object creates a border around each MoveabelShape
+    - BoundedShape object creates a border around each MoveableShape
     - CompoundShape compounds each MoveableShape